Denaʼina language: Predicates, arguments, and case

 Predicate refers to the main verb and auxiliary verbs, while arguments usually refer to those words outside of the predicate.

-Word order in the basic Denaʼina sentence is subject-object-verb (SOV).
+Word order in the basic Denaʼina sentence is subject–object–verb (SOV).
 Because of this, there is a low danger of referential ambiguity.
 It is rare to have both the subject and the objects as nouns; instead, one or both usually occur as pronouns.
 Some sentences differ from the SOV structure.
-In subject-verb (SV), the object is embedded in the verb as a pronoun, or the sentence doesn't require an object.
-In object-verb (OV), the subject is a pronoun contained in the verb, and the object is a noun.
+In subject–verb (SV), the object is embedded in the verb as a pronoun, or the sentence does not require an object.
+In object–verb (OV), the subject is a pronoun contained in the verb, and the object is a noun.

 An example sentence structure: object pronoun (argument) + outer subject pronoun (argument) + (other prefixes) + inner subject pronoun (argument) + ... verb stem (predicate).
 This example shows multiple arguments attaching to a single predicate.

 A full clause can be expressed in the verb.
 In the verb, the verb stem is last, and even when embedded in the verb, the object and subject necessarily come first.
 In Denaʼina, all verbs require a nominative (subject) and an accusative (object), which indicates a nominative-accusative case.
 This means the marked morphemes, or those that change to convey more specific meanings, are those that indicate the object.
 Distinction occurs between the nominative and accusative, and each would have its own core argument.